agallardo55/BuybidHQ-Mobile-Fresh/docs/data-model.md

-# BuyBidHQ Data Model Documentation
+# BuybidHQ Data Model Documentation

-This document outlines the core data models and database schema for the BuyBidHQ application.
+This document outlines the core data models and database schema for the BuybidHQ application.

 ## Overview

-BuyBidHQ uses Supabase as its backend with PostgreSQL database.
+BuybidHQ uses Supabase as its backend with PostgreSQL database.
 The data model is designed around vehicle bid requests, user management, and dealership operations.

 ## Core Entities